Wildlife Veterinarian Careers

 The Tufts University veterinary program is well known for its Wildlife Medicine Program.
-The Tufts Wildlife Clinic affords veterinary students the opportunity to work on over 1,600 native species patients each year.
+The Tufts Wildlife Clinic affords veterinary students the opportunity to work with over 1,600 native species patients each year.
 These animals are brought in for treatment by fish and game wardens, local rehabilitators, and members of the public.

 The University of California at Davis also offers access to its Wildlife Health Center as part of its veterinary medicine program.
 Veterinary educational options involving wildlife are plentiful at UC Davis.
-Options include a DVM degree with an emphasis in wildlife health, a 2 year post-DVM Masters degree focused on wildlife health and epidemiology, and a post-DVM residency in zoo medicine and pathology.
+Options include a DVM degree with an emphasis in wildlife health, a 2-year post-DVM Masters degree focused on wildlife health and epidemiology, and a post-DVM residency in zoo medicine and pathology.

 After graduation, aspiring vets must pass the North American Veterinary Licensing Exam (NAVLE) to become eligible to be professionally licensed to practice.

 The American Veterinary Medical Association is one of the most prominent veterinary organizations, representing over 100,000 practitioners.
 The vast majority of practicing U.S. veterinarians maintain a membership with the AVMA.

 The European Association of Zoo and Wildlife Veterinarians (EAZW) is a well known international wildlife association that publishes professional papers and hosts scientific meetings each year to promote advances in the field of wildlife health.